 What would become Vagabond Journey was founded in 2004 by Wade Shepard, who has been living and traveling around the world since 1999.
 Countries and territories Wade has visited.
 Although he can be found in pretty much any corner of the world at any given time, Wade is often somewhere in China — a country that he still finds fascinating, confusing, and completely enthralling even after years of being there.
 Wade has a B.A. in Global Studies from Long Island University’s Global College.
 He is the author of Ghost Cities of China, a book about China’s urbanization drive that was published in the Asian Arguments series of Zed Books.
 He is currently working on a second book for Zed about the New Silk Road and a short volume for the Penguin Specials series about the revitalization of China’s countryside.

-Wade is an occasional columnist at Reuters, a blogger on Forbes, and a contributor to The Diplomat, the South China Morning Post, and CityMetric.
-His articles have also appeared in China Daily, Wanderlust magazine, The New Inquiry, Today’s Zamen, Glimpse Magazine, among others.
+Wade is a columnist at Forbes, and a regular contributor to many other news publications, including The Guardian, Reuters, The Diplomat, the South China Morning Post, and CityMetric.
+His articles have also appeared in China Daily, Wanderlust magazine, The New Inquiry, among others.

 Wade has been featured in, appeared on, or interviewed by a large number of top publications, including VICE, Forbes, NPR Morning Edition, The Guardian, BBC World News, CNBC Squawk Box, CBC The Current, New Statesman, the Quietus, Huck Magazine, the South China Morning Post, Shanghai Daily, Geographical Magazine, Vesti 24 (Russia), Carta Maior (Brazil), Radio 6PR (Australia), Chatham House, China Daily, Time Out magazine, and many others.